CIA station chief in Vienna recalled due to inaction on Havana Syndrome attacks

 The State Department’s top official in charge of coordinating the response to the attacks is also leaving

 The CIA recalled its station chief in Vienna over his alleged mishandling of new cases of Havana Syndrome, a mysterious set of brain altering ailments thought to be caused by a directed energy weapon being used to terrorize American diplomats and spies, according to sources on Capitol Hill.

-And the State Department’s top official placed in charge of coordinating the department’s response to the ongoing attacks, Ambassador Pamela Spratlen, is leaving after just 6 months on the job.
+And Ambassador Pamela Spratlen, the State Department’s top official placed in charge of coordinating the department’s response to the ongoing attacks, is leaving after just six months on the job.

-"The attacks continue, people are really getting hurt, and I think that's it's just incumbent on the US government to find out who's behind this."
-Marc Polymeropoulos, a 26 year veteran of the CIA, who was forced to medically retire in July 2019 from overseeing clandestine operations in Europe, told Fox News.
+"The attacks continue, people are really getting hurt, and I think that it's just incumbent on the U.S. government to find out who's behind this."
+Marc Polymeropoulos, a 26-year veteran of the CIA, told Fox News.
+Polymeropolous was forced to medically retire in July 2019 from overseeing clandestine operations in Europe.

 Polymeropolous was targeted during a trip to Moscow in December 2017 and began having debilitating vertigo, dizziness and nausea.
-He’s one of 200 US diplomats and spies to experience these debilitating ailment in the past 5 years.
+He’s one of 200 U.S. diplomats and spies to experience the debilitating ailment in the past five years.

 "This is a terror weapon.
-This is an act of war," explained Polymeropolous who was recently hospitalized again due to ongoing symptoms.
+This is an act of war," said Polymeropolous, recently hospitalized again due to ongoing symptoms.
 "At one point it was plausible that this was a signals intelligence collection system, but I think now we're looking at a device that is designed to terrorize, that is designed to incapacitate.
 It's taking our officers off the battlefield.
-And in fact, it's actually leaving them, almost some of them severely, severely impaired."
+And, in fact, it's actually leaving them … severely impaired."

 CIA DIRECTOR'S TEAM EXPERIENCED HAVANA SYNDROME SYMPTOMS ON RECENT TRIP TO INDIA

-The first cases were reported near the U.S. Embassy in Havana, Cuba, in 2016 and were largely assumed to be the work of Russia, but U.S. officials still can’t say for certain if one country is behind the attacks or if these mysterious weapons may have shared with other U.S. adversaries.
+The first cases were reported near the U.S. Embassy in Havana, Cuba, in 2016 and were largely assumed to be the work of Russia.
+But U.S. officials still can’t say for certain if one country is behind the attacks or if these mysterious weapons may have been shared with other U.S. adversaries.

 Sens.
-Susan Collins, R-Maine, and Jeanne Shaheen, D-N.H., demanded accountability in a letter to Secretary of State Antony Blinken after State Department employees were denied treatment at Walter Reed National Military Medical Center, whose National Intrepid Center of Excellence is considered the top treatment facility for traumatic brain injuries.
+Susan Collins, R-Maine, and Jeanne Shaheen, D-N.H., demanded accountability in a letter to Secretary of State Antony Blinken after State Department employees were denied treatment at Walter Reed National Military Medical Center.
+Walter Reed’s National Intrepid Center of Excellence is considered the top treatment facility for traumatic brain injuries.

-"One of the frustrating parts of this is just flabbergasted me is that if this were a soldier injured on the battlefield, there would be no question about getting his or her traumatic brain injury treated," Collins told Fox News.
+"One of the frustrating parts of this that just flabbergasted me is that if this were a soldier injured on the battlefield, there would be no question about getting his or her traumatic brain injury treated," Collins told Fox News.

 "It is terrible that these civilian employees have had to go through so much red tape and battle to get access to Walter Reed's program for traumatic brain injury and care, other care that they need."